DaBossRoss/JimBot/README.md

 # JimBot
-Currently a work in progress Discord bot
+Currently a work in progress Discord bot.
+Uses discord.io for the API calls.

+#Commands
+Supports a few basic commands